Worship & Celebrations

 Indigenous Peoples’ Sunday and United Nations Sunday These October holidays offer opportunities for reminding ourselves of the importance of building world community.

 All Souls Sunday We customarily celebrate All Souls Sunday on the first Sunday in November.
 During this service we read the names of members and friends of First Unitarian Church who have died in the previous twelve months.
-Also, if you are a member or friend of First Unitarian Church and one of your close relatives has died in the previous twelve months, we will read the name of that person as well.

 Thanksgiving Sunday This is a multi-generational celebration for all ages.
-We welcome new members into our church on this Sunday.

 Advent We light candles on our Advent wreath throughout this season of four Sundays.